remix-run/remix/docs/file-conventions/remix-config.md

 The output format of the server build, which can either be `"cjs"` or `"esm"`.
 Defaults to `"cjs"`.

+## serverNodeModulesPolyfill

+Whether to polyfill Node.js built-in modules in the server build.
+Defaults to true for non-node server platforms.

 ## serverPlatform

 The platform the server build is targeting, which can either be `"neutral"` or